getbouncer/react-native-cardscan/README.md

 ##### `error: Failed to build iOS project.
 We ran "xcodebuild" command but it exited with error code 65`
 * A workaround with a newer XCode build system is to switch to the legacy build https://stackoverflow.com/a/51089264

+## Authors

+Adam Wushensky, Sam King, Zain ul Abi Din, and Stefano Suryanto

+## License

+This library is available under paid and free licenses.
+See the [LICENSE](LICENSE) file for the full license text.

+### Quick summary
+In short, this library will remain free forever for non-commercial applications, but use by commercial applications is limited to 90 days, after which time a licensing agreement is required.
+We're also adding some legal liability protections.

+After this period commercial applications need to convert to a licensing agreement to continue to use this library.
+* Details of licensing (pricing, etc) are available at [https://cardscan.io/pricing](https://cardscan.io/pricing), or you can contact us at [license@getbouncer.com](mailto:license@getbouncer.com).

+### More detailed summary
+What's allowed under the license:
+* Free use for any app for 90 days (for demos, evaluations, hackathons, etc).
+* Contributions (contributors must agree to the [Contributor License Agreement](Contributor%20License%20Agreement))
+* Any modifications as needed to work in your app

+What's not allowed under the license:
+* Commercial applications using the license for longer than 90 days without a license agreement.
+* Using us now in a commercial app today?
+No worries!
+Just email [license@getbouncer.com](mailto:license@getbouncer.com) and we’ll get you set up.
+* Redistribution under a different license
+* Removing attribution
+* Modifying logos
+* Indemnification: using this free software is ‘at your own risk’, so you can’t sue Bouncer Technologies, Inc. for problems caused by this library

+Questions?
+Concerns?
+Please email us at [license@getbouncer.com](mailto:license@getbouncer.com) or ask us on [slack](https://getbouncer.slack.com).